aw-creative/pauls-garage/README.md

 ## Pauls Garage

-This is an example repo to Demonstrate a basic Booking system for Pauls GFarage
+This is an example repo to Demonstrate a basic Booking system for Pauls Garage

 ## Brief
 The Goal